4 Child and Adult Friendly Summer Party Ideas

 One of the best parts of summer is the long weekends we get in Canada.
 From Victoria Day to Labour Day, there’s opportunities for days off to enjoy the sunshine and more time with your friends and family.
-If you’re like us, you love a good summer barbecue to relax, unwind and rekindle old friendships over great food and atmosphere.
-If you’re the lucky host of a BBQ this Civic Holiday weekend in August, we’ve got your top 4 tips for how to make the celebration child and adult-friendly.
+If you’re like us, you love a good summer barbecue.
+It’s a time to relax, unwind and rekindle old friendships over great food and atmosphere.
+If you’re the lucky host of a BBQ this Civic Holiday weekend in August, we’ve got your top 4 summer party ideas of how to make the celebration child and adult-friendly.
 So if your kids are younger and love to help you out or even if they’re older and wish they were spending time with their friends instead, these tips are designed to get them involved and make sure you are the successful host of a great party!

 Make a great playlist beforehand

-Music is key for the atmosphere of any gathering, and making a playlist can be a great way to get your kids involved in the barbecue.
-If your children are older, they may even know how to get their own music onto a playlist, playing all the summer hits from Selena, Drake, and Bieber.
-If your kids are younger, you can still include songs on the playlist that they will like hearing, perhaps songs from their favourite TV shows like Fuller House.
-You can have final say on the playlist making sure there are songs the adults will know as well, like a few throwback tunes to get the conversation going about great music from yesteryear.
+Music is key for the atmosphere of any gathering.
+Making a playlist can be a great way to get your kids involved in the barbecue.
+If your children are older, they may even want to be in charge of the playlist.
+If your kids are younger, you can still include songs on the playlist that they will like hearing.
+Perhaps songs from their favourite TV shows like Fuller House.
+You can have final say on the playlist making sure there are songs the adults will know as well.
+Like a few throwback tunes to get the conversation going about great music from yesteryear.

 Keep the food (for the most part) neutral

 You can definitely stick to your bread-and-butter barbecue items for the grill, like hamburgers and hot dogs, but when it comes to the sides, try something new.
-Leave the French fries in the freezer section and the chips in the freezer aisle and opt for grilling some vegetables to go with your main courses.
-Your guests will like that there’s a healthy option, and your kids can be encouraged to try something new, like grilled corn.
+Leave the French fries in the freezer section and opt for grilling some vegetables to go with your main courses.
+Your guests will like that there’s a healthy option, and your kids can be encouraged to try something new.
 Why not try green beans, peppers, or even tomatoes on the barbecue?
 Grilling makes everything tastes better, and hopefully your kids will feel the same about these veggie options.